Yongzheng Emperor Ying Zhen — Founder of the Most Autocratic Agency in History of China

 Ying Zhen finally won the throne when he was 44, though many rumors were saying that he was not the one that his father assigned.

-After Ying Zhen became the Yongzheng Emperor, he demoted or imprisoned all his brothers that had competed over the throne with him, including his little brother who had the same mother like him.
+After Ying Zhen became the Yongzheng Emperor, he demoted or imprisoned all his brothers that had competed over the throne with him, including his little brother who had the same mother as him.

 Yongzheng Emperor’s birth mother, however, never felt happy for his success.
 Instead, she was very upset about him having expelled his little brother, who had been a very strong competitor.